JulianLang/faketastic/docs/factories/factories.md

-# Factories
+# FactoryFns

-Factories take user-input and create a random value, that gets directly returned as return-value.
+Factory functions take user-input and create a random value, that gets directly returned as return-value.

 `factory<T>(...inputParams: any[]) => T`